Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's accounted for 18.3% of his team's three-pointers made, averaging 3.2 per game.

-- Tatum's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 10th with 102.9 possessions per contest.

-- On defense, the Hawks have allowed 118.1 points per game, which is 25th-best in the NBA.
+- Defensively, the Hawks are ranked 25th in the league, conceding 118.1 points per game.

-- The Hawks allow 44.1 rebounds per game, ranking 19th in the league.
+- On the glass, the Hawks are ranked 19th in the league, giving up 44.1 rebounds per contest.

-- Looking at assists, the Hawks have given up 26 per game, 22nd in the NBA.
+- Giving up 26.0 assists per game, the Hawks are the 22nd-ranked team in the league.

-- The Hawks are the eighth-ranked team in the NBA at allowing threes, conceding 11.9 made 3-pointers per game.
+- The Hawks are the eighth-ranked squad in the league at allowing threes, conceding 11.9 made 3-pointers per game.

 Jayson Tatum vs. the Hawks